WojciechNagorski/WojciechNagorski.github.io/content/posts/2020-04-05-EventPipeProfiler.md

   - EventPipeProfiler
 ---

 `EventPipeProfiler` is a new cross-platform profiler that I've implemented in the [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) library.
 It allows profile .NET code on every platform - Windows, Linux, macOS.
-Collected data are exported to trace files (`.speedscope.json` and `.nettrace`) which can be analyzed using [SpeedScope](https://www.speedscope.app/), [PerfView](https://github.com/Microsoft/perfview), and [Windows Performance Analyzer](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer).
+Collected data are exported to trace files (`.speedscope.json` and `.nettrace`) which can be analyzed using [SpeedScope](https://www.speedscope.app/), [PerfView](https://github.com/Microsoft/perfview), and [Visual Studio Profiler](https://docs.microsoft.com/en-us/visualstudio/profiling/profiling-feature-tour).
 This new profiler will be available from 0.12.1 version.

 ## Demo